-A quick and easy brown butter sage sauce or “ burro bruno e salvia” in Italian, ideally tossed with butternut squash ravioli or gnocchi and sprinkled with toasted bread crumbs or nuts!
+A quick and easy brown butter sage sauce or “ burro bruno e salvia” in Italian, ideally tossed with butternut squash or mushroom ravioli, fluffy gnocchi and sprinkled with toasted bread crumbs or pine nuts!

 This easy brown butter sage sauce makes the perfect sauce for pan seared scallops, salmon, chicken and steak.
 Not to mention it is quick and impressive!

 Serve it gently tossed with butternut squash ravioli or sweet potato gnocchi, then sprinkled with hazelnuts, pecans, toasted pine nuts or walnuts, even cranberries or brown sugar.

 I love to drizzle it over these crispy sage potatoes I make as soon as chanterelles are in season.